top of page

 - Do you charge late-cancellation and no-show fees?

-Your appointment time is reserved specifically for you.
-Appointments cancelled with less than 24 hours notice, or missed sessions without notice, are charged the full session fee.
-This policy allows appointment times to remain available for other clients in need.
+Your appointment time is reserved for you.
+Sessions cancelled with less than 24 hours’ notice, or missed without notice, are charged the full session fee.
+This helps keep appointments available for other clients.

 Privacy & Confidentiality